 The assessed valuation of properties in the Project Area could be substantially reduced as a result of a major earthquake proximate to the Project Area.
 There are several geological faults in the greater San Francisco Bay Area that have the potential to cause serious earthquakes which could result in damage to buildings, roads, bridges, and property within the Project Area.
 The Loma Prieta earthquake, which occurred in October 1989 along the San Andreas Fault, resulted in substantial damage to the infrastructure and property in the Project Area.
-In addition to the San Andreas Fault, faults that could affect the Agency include the Hayward Fault and the Calaveras Fault in the central and eastern portions of the County.
-If there were to be an occurrence of sever seismic activity in the Project Area, there could be a negative impact on assessed values of taxable values of property in the Project Area and could result in a reduction in Tax Revenues.
-Such reduction of Tax Revenues could have an adverse effect on the Agency's ability to make timely payments of debt service on the Series 2003 Bonds.
+In addition to the San Andreas Fault, faults that could affect the Agency include the Hayward Fault and the Calaveras Fault in the central and eastern portions of Alameda County.
+If there were to be an occurrence of severe seismic activity in the Project Area and could result in a reduction in Tax Revenues.
+Such reduction of Tax Revenues could have an adverse effect on the Agency's ability to make timely payments of debt service on the Series 2005 Bonds.